Are There Campgrounds and RV Resorts That Do Not Allow Older RVs?

 Luckily, for all RVer's these exclusive RV parks and resorts are few and far between.
-But the ones that do exclude older RVs from their campgrounds, do have the right to do it.
+But the ones that do exclude older RVs from their campgrounds, do have the right to

 All RV Parks, Campgrounds and Resorts have some set of rules for example some common rules are No tarps